goat-io/goat-docsify/getting-started/installation.md

 #### Installing GOAT

-GOAT can be use either with NPM or YARN.
+GOAT can be used either with NPM or YARN.
 So, before using GOAT, make sure you have at least one of them installed on your machine.
 Open your terminal and follow this steps

 Using NPM